Carlyle, Saskatchewan: Parks and recreation

-Twenty-four kilometres north of Carlyle on Highway 9, in the heart of Moose Mountain Uplands, is Moose Mountain Provincial Park, the most significant tourist attraction in the region.
+Twenty-four kilometres north of Carlyle on Highway 9, in the heart of the Moose Mountain Uplands, is Moose Mountain Provincial Park, the most significant tourist attraction in the region.
 The park features Kenosee Lake, Kenosee Superslides, golfing, mini-golf, the Moose Mountain Chalet, camping, hiking, fishing, and many more activities.
 About 30 kilometres to the north-east is Cannington Manor Provincial Park, which is a IUCN protected area category III and on the Canadian Register of Historic Places.

-The Bear Claw Casino & Hotel is also located north of Carlyle on highway 9.
+The Bear Claw Casino & Hotel is also located north of Carlyle on Highway 9.
 It is on the White Bear First Nation.

-In town, there's a 9-hole golf course, Carlyle Sports Arena (CSA), an outdoor swimming pool, curling with four sheets of ice, a motocross track, and a playground.
+In town, there is a 9-hole golf course, Carlyle Sports Arena (CSA), an outdoor swimming pool, curling with four sheets of ice, a motocross track, and a playground.
 Lions Park in Carlyle has a soccer pitch, six ball diamonds, the aforementioned swimming pool, camping, and walking paths.
 Centennial Park was established in 2005 to recognise Carlyle's 100-year anniversary.
 There's a gazebo, time capsule, and a children's splash park, which was added in the spring of 2021.
 West Park, on the west side of town along Morrison Creek, has a picnic area, gazebo, and, added in 2020, an off-leash dog park.
 Carlyle was featured on Global Regina's 'Focus Saskatchewan' on 12 January 2014.

-The Prairie Dog Drive-in Theatre, one of five left in Saskatchewan, is located about three kilometres north of town along Highway 9.
+The Prairie Dog Drive-in Theatre, one of five left in Saskatchewan, is located about 3 km north of town along Highway 9.
 The drive-in theatre originally opened at that site in 1981 and has gone through several name changes since.
 The only other big screen in town is a one-screen theatre on the second floor of the Carlyle Memorial Hall in downtown.
 Unlike the Prairie Dog Theatre, it does not have regular showings and is only open for special events.
-The other four drive-in theatres include the Jubilee Drive-In Theatre in Manitou Beach, the Clearwater Drive-In in Kyle, the Moonlight Movies Drive-in in Pilot Butte, and the Twilite Drive-In Theater in Wolseley.